 In Hawai‘i, fishpond estuaries function as a vital interface between land and coastal waters, providing habitat for native flora and fauna above and below their sheltered waters.
-At Kīholo, between three and five million gallons of submarine groundwater flow to coastal waters through the fishponds each day, supporting populations of green sea turtles, estuarine fish and marine fish species associated with coral reef habitats.
+At Kīholo, between three and five million gallons of submarine groundwater flows through the fishponds into coastal waters each day, impacting the productivity of nearshore coral reefs and reef fisheries.

 Once prevalent along island shores, many fishponds were destroyed or fell into disrepair in recent decades.
 Fortunately, some survived, and today there is increased statewide interest in re-establishing these important cultural resources and enhancing local food security.

 TNC works in close partnership with community group Hui Aloha Kīholo to restore productivity to Kīholo Preserve.
 We have enlisted local kupuna to rebuild the pond's traditional rock walls and, with help from more than 4,000 volunteers, we removed invasive trees and weeds that encroached on the pond and clogged waterways.
 In 2017, we built a fence around the ponds to keep out feral goats and began restoring native vegetation.
 TNC is working with our partners to measure the effects of these efforts on water quantity and quality as well as fish abundance, diversity, and recruitment.

 To participate in monthly volunteer workdays at Kīholo, contact TNC’s Hawaiʻi Island Marine Coordinator Rebecca Most at email@example.com.